Hardt-Coded/Fable.React.WebComponent/README.md

 ## Installation:

-1. Add this nuget package to your project.
+1. Add this nuget package to your project and Feliz.
+    * Feliz (or if you want Feliz.UseElmish)
     * https://www.nuget.org/packages/Fable.React.WebComponent

 2. add following npm packages to you project